 New Go Roam destinations are here…

 Well, we’ve got some great news, jet-setters: as of 31 August we’re adding Guam to our list of Go Roam destinations.
-So we’re serving 72 whopping places in total, allowing you to use your phone abroad at no extra cost in these destinations around the world.
+So we’re serving over 70 places, allowing you to use your phone abroad at no extra cost in these destinations around the world.

 Because, with so much to explore, why wouldn’t you want to go roam?

 The addition of Guam to our roster means that you can finally take that perfect beach selfie you’ve been dreaming of – and share it with the world while still lying on the sand.